boardgameio/boardgame.io/docs/documentation/concepts.md

 incrementally adoptable, meaning that you can manage all the state manually in `G` if you so desire.

-?> `ctx` contains other fields not shown here that complex games can take advantage of, including support for game phases and complex turn orders.
+?> `ctx` contains other fields not shown here that games can take advantage of, including support for game phases and complex turn orders.